jonafraire/ch-re-jonafraire/SRS/SRS.md

 #### User requirements

-1. The system must create, edit and eliminate users, both vendors, customers and suppliers.</br>
+1. The system must create, edit and eliminate users, create providers profiles and client profiles .</br>
 2. The seller can access your account and generate a new quote or edit one already made.</br>
 3. The seller may invoice a purchase order received. </br>
 4. The system should generate reports from the administrator's account. </br>